 A number of stress and scenario tests are undertaken covering the different sub risks under insurance risk.
-The impact of each test on the company's required capital resources is assessed as specified in the 2017 ORSA over the planning period.
+The impact of each test on the company's required capital resources is assessed as specified in the 2018 ORSA over the planning period.

 Lapse risk: This is the most material component of AIG Life's SCR calculated using the standard formula approach.
 A twisted lapse scenario test where lapse rates are higher at earlier durations and lower at later durations was performed as this is the lapse scenario that is most detrimental to capital resources.
-The outcome revealed an increase of 8% in capital requirements in 2020.
-Despite this increase in SCR, the capital coverage would remain above the Company's current risk appetite range.
+The outcome revealed an increase of 4% in capital requirements in 2021.

 Mortality and Morbidity risk: AIG Life considered an increase in claims and the impact that would have on the capital resources required.
-The outcome was that no additional capital resources would be required over the planning period.
+The company is well protected from this risk due to use of reinsurance.

-Expenses: A 20% increase in the expense base was used as a stress for expense risk and whilst the SCR ratio decreased the company remained within current risk appetite limits with no additional capital being required over the planning period.
+Expense risk: A 20% increase in the expense base was used as a stress for expense risk and whilst the SCR ratio decreased the company remained within current risk appetite limits with no capital injection required over the planning period.